space-sh/space/doc/space-modules/how-space-modules-work.md

 ```
 Then `/node2/` and `/node3/` are loaded in the same way, each with the ability to override variables already defined before it.

-##### Assemble export
+##### 2.2 Assemble export
 Now that the _script context_ is setup particularly for the _node combo_, _Space_ will assemble the parts that will build up the final output - the exported script.
 _Space_ looks for the `RUN` variable.
 If it refers to a shell function that has not been loaded from a known module, that is, it is anonymous, then `RUN` will be put inside a function named `_anonymous`.
 A module function could have a _Space_ Header.
 These are the first lines that set the special `SPACE` Header variables.
 The `SPACE` Header variables are always evaluated during the build step and affect the export.

-#### Spacefile YAML description
+#### 2.3 Spacefile YAML description
 The _YAML_ structure sets up the environment and then execution is passed on to a shell script function that executes the actual task.

 A _YAML_ file is parsed and may refer to shell script functions loaded from a shell script file.
 The _YAML_ structure is referred to as "nodes", and a "node" can have shell variables associated to it.

 A node can be executed if it has the environment variable `RUN` set.
 The `RUN` variable typically refers to a shell script function, or is a shell script snippet in itself.
 A node could have many environment variables attached to it (using the `_env` sub node).
-When executing a node that has many levels such as `/a/b/c/`, all shell script variables in each level will be loaded, where the deeper levels override their parent levels.
+When executing a node that has many levels such as `/a/b/c/`, all shell script variables in each level will be loaded, where the deeper levels override their parent levels (except for the variables RUN, SPACE_REDIR, RUN_ALIAS, SPACE_OUTER and SPACE_ARGS which are not inherited).

 #### Namespaces
 A namespace is where a _YAML_ document is loaded.
 Each document has its own namespace to prevent conflicts.